dazuma/toys/toys/docs/guide.md

 generation.
 See {Toys::Templates::Rdoc} and {Toys::Templates::Yardoc} for
 detailed information.

-Here's an example for YARD:
+Here's an example for YARD, creating a tool called `yardoc`:

     expand :yardoc, protected: true, markup: "markdown"